Courtney McClellan: Early life and education

 Courtney McClellan is from Greensboro, North Carolina.
 Her father is a criminal defense attorney, and her mother is a school teacher.

 McClellan earned her B.A. in Studio Art and Journalism and Mass Communications from the University of North Carolina at Chapel Hill in 2008.
 In 2013, she earned her M.F.A. from Tufts University and the School of the Museum of Fine Arts, Boston.

 Career

 From 2013 to 2014, McClellan was the Fountainhead Fellow in the Sculpture and Extended Media Department at Virginia Commonwealth University.
 From 2015 to 2017, she was the Sculpture Fellow at the University of Georgia.
 From 2017 to 2018, she was a Museum of Fine Arts Boston Traveling Fellow.

-McClellan has been an artist in residence at the Hambidge Center, Wassaic Projects, and Yaddo.
+McClellan has been an artist in residence at the Hambidge Center, Wassaic Projects, MacDowell, the Library of Congress and Yaddo.

 From 2019 to 2020, McClellan was a Working Artist Project Fellow at the Museum of Contemporary Art of Georgia.
 She also currently serves as a Visiting Assistant Professor at the University of Georgia in Athens.

 Her work incorporates elements of sculpture, performance, photography, and video.

+In March 2023, McClellan was named Interim Editor of Burnaway, a journal of Contemporary Art from the American South and its diaspora.